-Shawn Blanton is a professor in the Electrical and Computer Engineering Department at Carnegie Mellon University and Associate Director of the SYSU-CMU Joint Institute of Engineering (JIE).
-In 1995 he received his Ph.D. in Electrical Engineering and Computer Science from the University of Michigan, Ann Arbor.
+Shawn Blanton is a professor in the Electrical and Computer Engineering Department at Carnegie Mellon University.
+In 1995, he received his Ph.D. in Electrical Engineering and Computer Science from the University of Michigan, Ann Arbor.
 His research interests include various aspects of integrated system tests, testable design, and test methodology development.
 He has consulted for various companies, and is the founder of TestWorks, a Carnegie Mellon University spinout focused on information extraction from IC test data.
 Blanton is a founding member of the Security Assurance of Fabricated Electronics Center, established to complement the world-class expertise in architectural and software security and privacy housed within Carnegie Mellon University’s CyLab.

 He received the CAREER Award from the National Science Foundation in 1997, and IBM Faculty Partnership Awards in 2005 and 2006.
-He has given over one-hundred talks at many universities and companies, including Stanford, Yale, Texas A&M, Duke, Purdue, Intel, AMD, Qualcomm, IBM, Delphi, Hewlett Packard, CISCO, Texas Instruments, Analog Devices, Freescale, Motorola and Nvidia.
-He has served on various technical program committees that include the IEEE/ACM Design Automation Conference, IEEE VLSI Test Symposium, IEEE/ACM International Conference on Computer-Aided Design, the International Test Conference, and as an associate editor for the IEEE Transactions on CAD.
-He has published over 100 refereed conference and journal papers and has seven U.S. patents or patent applications filed.
-He is a Fellow of the IEEE and Senior Member of the ACM and served as the program chair for the 2011 International Test Conference.
+He has given more than 100 talks at many universities and companies, including Stanford, Yale, Texas A&M, Duke, Purdue, Intel, AMD, Qualcomm, IBM, Delphi, Hewlett Packard, CISCO, Texas Instruments, Analog Devices, Freescale, Motorola and Nvidia.
+He has served on various technical program committees that include the IEEE/ACM Design Automation Conference, IEEE VLSI Test Symposium, IEEE/ACM International Conference on Computer-Aided Design, and the International Test Conference, and served as an associate editor for the IEEE Transactions on CAD.
+He has published more than 100 refereed conference and journal papers and has seven U.S. patents or patent applications filed.
+He is a fellow of the IEEE and senior member of the ACM and served as the program chair for the 2011 International Test Conference.

 Blanton is also significantly involved in the recruitment of minority candidates for graduate school.
 Most of his activities center on direct recruitment at the annual convention of the National Society of Black Engineers.
 In 2006, he spearheaded the University's efforts for the 2006 NSBE convention held here in Pittsburgh (CMU@NSBE).
 In 2006, Blanton was awarded an Emerald Award for outstanding leadership in recruiting and mentoring minorities for advanced degrees in science and technology.